StackVista/stackstate-docs/stackpacks/integrations/aws.md

 Read how to [uninstall an existing AWS (Legacy) integration](/stackpacks/integrations/aws-legacy.md#uninstall).

-### Deploy AWS Cloudformation stack
+### Deploy AWS CloudFormation stack

 The StackState AWS Cloudformation stack is deployed in your AWS account.
-It provides the minimum level of access required to collect topology, telemetry and logs.
-Quick deployment links and a default StackState ClourFormation template are provided below.
+It provides the minimum level of access required for the StackState Agent to collect topology, telemetry and logs.
+Quick deployment links and a default StackState CloudFormation template are provided below.

 - [Quick deployment](#quick-deployment) - Deploy all resources to a region in an account using a link.
 - [StackState CloudFormation template](#stackstate-template-deployment) - Download the StackState CloudFormation template to integrate into your own deployment workflow.

 {% hint style="info" %}
-For environments that require a workaround, advanced AWS users can refer to the [required AWS resources](#required-aws-resources) to build a custom template. **It is recommended to use the [StackState ClourFormation template](#stackstate-template-deployment) wherever possible** as this provides an easy upgrade path for future versions and reduces the maintenance burden.
+For environments that require a workaround, advanced AWS users can refer to the [required AWS resources](#required-aws-resources) to build a custom template.

+**It is recommended to use the [StackState CloudFormation template](#stackstate-template-deployment) wherever possible** as this provides an easy upgrade path for future versions and reduces the maintenance burden.
 {% endhint %}

 #### Quick deployment

-You can deploy all necessary resources in a single region, in one account using an automated CloudFormation template.
+The necessary resources can be deployed for one account in a single region   using an automated CloudFormation template.

 The table below includes links to deploy the template in popular AWS regions.
 For any regions not listed, follow the steps described for the [StackState template deployment](#stackstate-template-deployment).